For the 2026 school year, there are 3 community colleges serving 20,567 students in Visalia, California.

 There are 3 community colleges serving 20,567 students in Visalia, CA.

-What is community college acceptance rate in Visalia, CA?
+What is the community college acceptance rate in Visalia, CA?

-How diverse are community college in Visalia, CA?
+How diverse are community colleges in Visalia, CA?

 Community colleges in Visalia, CA have approximately 81% minority enrollment, with the majority being Hispanic.